JetBrains/godot-support/CONTRIBUTING.md

-# Contributing to rider-godot
+# Contributing

-## What should I know before I get started?
+This project welcomes contributions and suggestions.
+Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 Please sign the CLA before sending the PR: https://www.jetbrains.com/agreements/cla/.

 ## How do I change, compile and run the plugin locally?